-Numerous studies have reported that Taxol (paclitaxel) is an effective treatment that protects against breast cancer recurrence and death.
-However, Taxol and other taxanes such as Taxotere (docetaxel) can result in side effects such as hair loss, mouth sores, nausea, fatigue, neuropathy, muscle and joint pain, cognitive impairment (chemo brain), low white blood cell count, and serious infections.
+Taxol (paclitaxel) is an effective treatment that protects against breast cancer recurrence and death.
+However, Taxol and other taxanes such as Taxotere (docetaxel) can result in side effects such as hair loss, mouth sores, fatigue, neuropathy, joint pain, cognitive impairment (chemo brain), low white blood cell count, and serious infections.

 While patients understandably desire relief from these side effects, it is very important to avoid consuming foods or taking supplements that will lessen the cytotoxic impact of Taxol on breast cancer cells.